Walking and standing at the inn; some stairs and periods of standing during class instruction.

 At the inn, the breakfast buffet includes hot and cold choices including homemade granola, cereal, fruit, milk, juice, coffee, tea, water.

 Vermont is famous for maple sugaring and one of its tastiest products: maple candy.
-We’ll be joined at the inn by local Vermont maple syrup producers who will take us through the process.
+We’ll be joined at the inn by local Vermont maple syrup producers who will take us through the process of making delicious candies as we watch their demonstration.
 Maple sugaring has been an early spring tradition in Vermont ever since the Eastern Woodland Native Americans discovered that maple sap cooked over an open fire produces a sweet sugar.
-We’ll learn about production and observe a demonstration of making maple candy.
-Next, we’ll be joined by inn owner and chef, Louis Pattis, who will give us a cooking demonstration using Vermont products.
+Next we are joined at the Inn by French Chef Robert Barrall, owner of Cafe Provence and former Executive Chef for the Four Seasons, cruise lines, and instructor at the New England Culinary Institute.
+We’ll gather round to meet him and observe a cooking demonstration.
+Our morning concludes with another cooking demonstration using Vermont products with Executive Chef, Louis Pattis,

 At the inn, lunch will feature items prepared by Chef Pattis during the preceding demonstration, plus coffee, tea, water.

-The original ancestor of King Arthur Flour was founded in Boston in 1790 and the company relocated to Vermont in 1984.
-In the rear dining room at the inn, we’ll have a presentation, demonstration, and hands-on activity making scones led by Chef Pattis while using this premium flour.
-We’ll then be joined by co-innkeeper, Sarah Pattis, for an English Tea demonstration.
+This afternoon at the Inn, we’ll have a presentation, demonstration, and hands-on activity making scones with Chef Pattis.
+We’ll then be joined by Chef Louis' wife, Sarah Pattis, for an English Tea demonstration.
 As we enjoy tea, we’ll snack on the scones we helped make.

 Inn plated meal.